The existence of a strongly polynomial time simplex algorithm for linear programs: Polynomial complexity

-\prof For the given problem (\ref{primaljihe10p}), consider the almost primal-dual problem pair (\ref{primaljihe10c}) and (\ref{primaljihe10cd}) with $r=n-m-1$ and $l=1$, where $S$ is a $r\times r$ symmetric projection matrix of rank 1.
-By Corollary \ref{finite2}, the set $S\varTheta_P=\{Sv|v\in \varTheta_P\}$ contains $n$ transition points and $n$ invariancy intervals at most.
-Then by Theorem \ref{mfzjia1}, the set $S\varTheta_D=\{Su|u\in \varTheta_D\}$ contains $n$ transition points and $n$ invariancy intervals at most, which implies the desired result. $\square$
+\prof For the given problem (\ref{primaljihe10p}), consider its single-parameter perturbation of the objective.
+Without loss of generality, we can assume that for the primal problem (\ref{primaljihe10c}), $M^TS$ with rank 1 denotes only one perturbation direction, where $S$ is a $r\times r$ symmetric projection matrix.
+Meanwhile, we can also choose $r=n-m-1$ such that the dual problem (\ref{primaljihe10cd}) contains only one dual constraint (see also the proof of Lemma \ref{finite2}).
+If $r=0$, then the result is trivial; otherwise, we can choose $S$ with rank 1.
+By Lemma \ref{finite2} for the projection problem (\ref{primaljihe10cd}), the set $S\varTheta_P$ contains $n$ transition points and $n-1$ invariancy intervals at most.
+Then by Theorem \ref{mfzjia1}, the set $S\varTheta_D$ contains $n+1$ transition points and $n$ invariancy intervals at most.
+Finally, by Lemma \ref{AMyiny3}, the desired result is proved. $\square$